 Dr. Moran has authored and co-authored a number of scholarly writings including "VM104 Tumors of the Pleural and Mediastinum," which he co-authored with Saul Suster for the College of American Pathologists.
-The paper includes an in-depth analysis of Pleural Malignant Mesothelioma, a fatal form of cancer that is typically caused by exposure to asbestos.
-Symptoms for the illness usually do not appear for 20 to 50 years.
-Asbestos cancer can be difficult to diagnose and when it is diagnosed it is usually in advanced stages.
-Currently there is no cure for the disease, although mesothelioma treatments are continually being developed in an effort to one day discover a cure.
+The paper includes an in-depth analysis of pleural malignant mesothelioma, a fatal form of cancer that is typically caused by exposure to asbestos.
+Dr. Moran works to train pathologists in specific areas of cancer pathology, such as mesothelioma, and examines procedures such as extrapleural pneumonectomy as a method of treatment for mesothelioma cancer.

 Other Interests & Specialties: Anatomic pathology, mesothelioma, lung cancer, skin cancer, tissue biopsy, vascular cancer, lymphatic diseases, smooth muscle cancer, breast cancer, liver cancer and mediastinal cyst.

 Certifications, Awards & Accolades: American Board of Pathology Certified Anatomic Pathology, Top Doctors in America, SE Texas Top Doctors, Distinguished Teaching Professor, Super Doc Award, member of CCSG-NCI Lung Cancer Program, Leonard H. Robinson Award for Excellence in Education